There is a man waiting for the doctor and his time is running out.

 More recently, people’s thoughts around post-mortem sperm extraction seem to be opening up.
 In 2008, a survey in a southern state of the US found that “overall attitudes and … beliefs were primarily in favor of posthumous harvesting.”
 And in 2015, ethicists in Australia published a commentary supporting a presumption of consent on the part of the dead man.
 They argue that there are plenty of benefits to both the deceased and his partner, and that the welfare of the living widow and the future child should be the primary concern.

-“What I found hard to grasp was that I could have the sperm of an anonymous donor, even one who was dead, but not my own husband.”
 But what about the children?
 Some feel that posthumous sperm donation should be prohibited in part because it creates disadvantaged children who will never know their biological father.
 But many children never know their biological father, even if he is alive.
 “What I found hard to grasp,” says Diane Blood, “was that I could have the sperm of an anonymous donor, even one who was dead, but not my own husband.”

 Julianne Zweifel, a clinical psychologist and an ethics committee member at the University of Wisconsin School of Medicine and Public Health, disagrees.
 “Adults are making a decision to bring a child into the world with, by definition, a deceased parent because of adult needs and not sufficient concern is being paid to what is the impact on the child,” she says.